TheEnderek0/Conduction-Gel/README.md

 # Well cool and all but how do I use it?
 Check out our Wiki to help you setup the gel / use the UCP.
+If you aren't an expert on mapping you can use P2's puzzlemaker to design puzzles with it, however you will still need to export that map for P2CE (Check the linked export script above).
+This also means that all limitations of the Puzzlemaker Export script apply here too.